SmailikHappy/smailikhappy.github.io/_posts/2020-08-27-Slender_man_plugin_article.md

 <!-- It is a download link, so it must have a correct path to the file according to the link in the browser. -->
 [Download](../../assets/post_data/slender_man/SlenderMan-MCPlugin.zip "Download") the plugin to try it out.
-> As this plugin is too old and no longer supported, it cannot be launched on modern server cores.
-So you will find `spigot-1.16.2.jar`{: .filepath} server-file that runs it (though with some warnings).
+> As this plugin is too old and no longer supported, this plugin generates numerous errors on modern server cores.
+So you will find `spigot-1.16.2.jar`{: .filepath} server-file to run it (though with some warnings).
 {: .prompt-warning}

 ## Usage